Major scrub fire in Wānaka now mostly contained - NZ Herald

 Neustroski said he had worked on many other rural fires, including many big Central Otago fires, and had also fought forestry fires in Canada for two seasons.

-The Mt Aspiring Road was opened today for residents needing to access their properties but Mr Sarich was asking the general public to stay away from the area.
+The Mt Aspiring Rd was opened today for residents needing to access their properties but Sarich was asking the general public to stay away from the area.

 Aurora Energy notified the outage on Sunday.
 It affected customers living in Bills Way, Cattle Flat, Far Horizons, Glendhu Bay, Treble Cone Ski field, West Wānaka and surrounding areas.

-The company restored 43 customers on Sunday night and has organised generators for customers on the Mt Aspiring side of the fire, communications and engagement manager Lisa Gloag said.
+The company restored power to 43 customers on Sunday night and has organised generators for customers on the Mt Aspiring side of the fire, communications and engagement manager Lisa Gloag said.

-An equipment inspection revealed seven power poles needed to be replaced before permanent power could be restored.
+An equipment inspection revealed seven power poles needed to be replaced before power could be restored permanently.

 Aurora Energy staff would contact its customers still without power to provide an update.
 More information is on its website and social media pages.